Keeping your child safe on the internet, although more difficult than some other areas of parenting, is not impossible.

 I know what you are thinking!
 “My kids are too little to be thinking about this.”
 “I’ve got enough on my hands, what with sleep, nutrition, potty training and all!”

-And you’re thinking, “Oh, I’ve got a handle on screens at my house, Shelley.
+Or maybe you’re thinking, “Oh, I’ve got a handle on screens at my house, Shelley.
 I’m all over it!”
-Well, although I’m glad you feel confident in your ambition to keep your child’s internet exposure under wraps, let me say, it’s just not possible to handle on your own.
+I’m so glad you feel confident in your ambition to keep your child’s internet exposure under wraps, let me say, it’s just not possible to handle on your own.

-If keeping your child safe on the internet were something moms could do on their own, the statistic of 90% of boys and 70% of girls age 13-14 having viewed porn online, wouldn’t exist.
+If keeping your child safe on the internet were something moms could do on their own, the statistic of 90% of boys and 70% of girls age 13-14 have viewed p*#n online, wouldn’t exist.
 You need help!

 Life + Culture + Technology